 PRP hair restoration is a simple, pain-free process that does not require bandages, time off from work, or restriction of physical activity.
 PRP is very different from hair transplants.
 Hair transplants are considered invasive surgeries requiring the physical removal and implantation of hair graphs.

-The entire PRP process takes about one hour and several sessions may be necessary based on individual needs and concerns.
+The entire PRP hair treatment process takes about one hour and several sessions may be necessary based on individual needs and concerns.

 Patients will be able to return to their normal activities almost immediately.